9 April 2015

-New accommodation continues to be built though so the Thais obviously feel that there’s room for more.
-And booking on to one of the longtail boat trips is like signing up for a day of carnage on the coral reef.
-In fact what we’re increasingly finding as we travel around Thailand’s South Andaman coastline is that any half or full day organised trips are effectively being hijacked by the mob.
+And new accommodation continues to be built though so the Thais obviously feel that there’s room for more.
+So booking on to one of the longtail boat trips is like signing up for a day of carnage on the coral reef.

 We’d decided to hire a longtail boat ourselves in a bid to escape the crowds.
-While we did find a couple of deserted beaches (as described earlier) on Koh Adang, we despaired at the snorkelling sites we were taken to.
-As we approached the small rocky outcrops at Hin Ngam we saw rows of long tails moored next to each other.
+While we did find a couple of deserted beaches on Koh Adang, we despaired at the snorkelling sites we were taken to.
+As we approached the small rocky outcrops at Hin Ngam we saw rows of longtails moored next to each other.
 And in the water were hordes of people kitted out in bright orange life jackets, thrashing around like it was the first day of swimming lessons at the municipal pool.
-Yes, that’s right, most of them (and they were predominantly Chinese) couldn’t actually swim.
-But here they were, holding on to each other while they dipped their heads into the water.
 Even the fish looked bemused.